Histograms

 histogram(x)

-The number of histogram columns by default is determined by the Friedman-Diakonis formula.
+The number of histogram columns is determined by the Friedman-Diakonis formula by default.

 Alternatively, you can pass a range to the bins parameter to more precisely control the number of intervals, as well as their minimum and maximum.
-The wording "to plot 20 intervals from -5 to +5, enter ..." applies, and here we need to add 1 to the length, as the length takes into account the number of interval bounds.
+The wording "to build 20 intervals from -5 to +5, enter ..." is used, and here we need to add 1 to the length, since the length takes into account the number of interval boundaries.

 b_range = range(-5, 5, length=21)